People

 Roger R. Valkenburgh

-Students and Interns
+Students

 We offer hands-on opportunities for students through youth volunteer programs and college internships.
-Each summer, student volunteers and college interns contribute meaningfully to our mission by supporting conservation projects, land management, and community events in a collaborative outdoor setting.
-These experiences deepen Wilton’s young adults’ understanding of ecology and stewardship while helping them develop practical skills—whether organizing workshops, leading restoration projects, or exploring a personal passion within conservation.
+Each summer, student volunteers and interns contribute meaningfully to our mission by supporting conservation projects, land management, and community events in a collaborative outdoor setting.
+These experiences deepen Wilton’s young adults’ understanding of ecology and stewardship while helping them develop practical skills — whether organizing workshops, leading restoration projects, or exploring a personal passion within conservation.
 Participants leave with valuable experience and confidence to support their future academic and career paths.